harubaru/automod/README.md

 # automod
 Automod is a blazingly-fast AI powered Discord moderator designed for simplicity and low maintenance and configurability.

+**DISCLAIMER: This repository contains offensive language!
+View at your own risk!**

 ## Table of Contents

 1. [Setup](#setup)